Loaded Baked Potato Salad

 - Bring a large pot of water to boil.

-- Add diced potatoes and cook until tender, about 10-15 minutes depending on how large your chunks are.
+- Add diced potatoes and cook until tender, about 10 to 15 minutes.

 - Strain and let cool.